-During 2012, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2014, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements, although some samples were received late.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?

 Although our drinking water met or exceeded state and federal regulations, some people may be more vulnerable to disease causing microorganisms or pathogens in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice from their health care provider about their drinking water.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium, Giardia and other microbial pathogens are available from the Safe Drinking Water Hotline (800-426-4791).